How Long Can You Keep an Employee in a “Temporary” Role….

 If you are an employer and would like some training for your supervisors on how to legally and operationally optimize the employer services of a third party staffing agency, give us a call at 425-637-3312!

 #4.
-Staffing agencies are now providing their clients with written agreements that spell out their duties as “employer”.
+Most staffing agencies are now providing their clients with contracts or written agreements that spell out their duties as “employer”.
 These agreements typically include the staffing agencies responsibility to….

 - Recruit, screen and evaluate employees to be placed on assignment